Skip to main content

 After you report tree maintenance, you’ll receive a reference number (if you provided your contact details).

-Council will confirm the urgency of your request and gather additional information about the issue, if required.
+Council will then assess your request, confirm the urgency and gather any additional information if required.

 We’ll then: